Celebrity, the press and the hospitality industry

 'Ms Sutcliffe had numerous bruises on her upper body,

 face and scratches on her legs.'
-Bean was left bleeding from scratches
+Bean was also left bleeding from scratches

 to his face and arms.